jameslawler/notes/docs/portuguese-language/verbs/todo2/apresentar.md

 ## Writing Prompts

 1. Descreva como você se sente ao apresentar um projeto.
+Describe how you feel when presenting a project.
-2. Descreva a apresentar um programa de televisão.
+2. Gosta de fazer apresentações para grandes grupos de pessoas?
+Do you like to present to large groups of people?
-3. Escreva sobre alguém que tem que apresentar uma nova ideia em uma situação desafiadora e como essa pessoa se prepara para isso.
+3. Conhece alguma técnica para fazer boas apresentações?
+Do you have any techniques for making good presentations?